-- 1 medium onion, diced
+- 1 onion, diced

 - 2 garlic cloves, minced

-- ½ tsp ginger, ground
+- 1 inch fresh ginger, minced, or ½ tsp ginger, ground

-- 14 oz can diced tomatoes, un-drained
+- ½ (14.5 oz) can diced tomatoes, un-drained

 - 2 c cooked white rice

-- Toasted peanuts to top*
+- Toasted peanuts* (to top)

-- Using a potato masher, roughly mash the soup to break up the potatoes.
+Using a potato masher, roughly mash the soup to break up the potatoes.
 (You are still looking to have some chunks, so a coarse mash is all you need.)

-- Serve topped with toasted peanuts.
+Serve over white rice, topped with toasted peanuts.